allan-bonadio/squishy_electron_4/bugs.md

 per thread.
 And way of each thread claiming the border and moving it in or out depending.

+- need a spectrum/momentum/energy display

-- I think it doesn't conserve energy - gotta check this out.
+- I think it doesn't conserve energy - gotta check this out.  with spectrum/momentum/energy display.
 I'm pretty certain it doesn't.
 But now I have FFTs to measure it at least.
 If you think about it, pushing up the potential will certainly increase energy.

-- RK4?  probably not.

 - qGrinder really needs to be broken in two.  (or three?)
 And whole schrodinger directory.
 ONe needs to handle the threadsf and (?) grinding.
 Or something.
 Use the name of that Hidden Figures chick from nasa for a new dir.

 😡- Should allow almost any number N, not just powers of 2

 😡- really need a nyquist filter, plus maybe higher freqs.
 MVP: just a fixed nyquist.

-😡- should auto-slow if divergence gets high
+😡- should auto-slow if divergence gets high?

 ## Docs